A Strategy for Battling Your Grocery Budget

 Meat specials

 The more times you run into a store, the more you spend.
 Make a menu and then shop for two weeks of meals.
 My money saving ideas involve stopping at several spots.
-It really won’t impact your schedule much when you get a lot of groceries at one time.
-Then you won’t be heading out for several weeks and will have more free time.
+It really will not impact your schedule much when you get a lot of groceries at one time.
+Then you will not be heading out for several weeks and will have more free time.

 Avoid pre-packaged or already prepared foods, even if the buy one-get one free types.
 This is the time to break out your recipe collection and actually cook something.

-grocery shoppingIn the warm weather, throw your cooler in the car and get going.
-Freezer ice packs are handy to have on hand as they won’t get your packages wet like melting ice.
+strategy for battling your grocery budgetIn the warm weather, throw your cooler in the car and get going.
+Freezer ice packs are handy to have on hand as they won’t get your packages wet like melting.

 Make your first stop the dollar-type or discount store.
 Stock up there on all those non-grocery items…the shampoo, toilet paper, paper towels, dishwasher soap and so forth.
 In addition, they have a selection of dry goods and I can typically pick up cereal, cake mix and canned goods for less money.